angeldsLee/research_matlab/README.md

 <img src="/resofmid/3.png" alt="1" width="300px"/>

 ### Big Bandwidth and Big Angle
-Deal with electromagnetic data: PFA method , before and ater are as below
+Deal with electromagnetic data: PFA method , before and after are as below

 <img src="/resofmid/4.png" alt="4" width="300px"/>
 <img src="/resofmid/44.png" alt="4" width="300px"/>

 ### Rotational velocity estimationss
-* Radon Detection of Lines method, Azimuth Rescaling before is as below:
+* Radon Detection of Lines method, Azimuth Rescaling before is as below, from which we can obtain the correct size of target

 <img src="/resofmid/7.png" alt="7" width="300px"/>